TypeSoulOrSum/TypeSoulOrSum/README.md

-Cybersecurity & Networking Student | Security Researcher | Tech Enthusiast

-I specialize in Cloudflare, automation, and infrastructure management.
+I focus on Cloudflare, automation, and infrastructure management.